 The 1877 O S map showed the land at Acton Bridge was occupied by a 'manure works' and a 'saltpetre works'.

-There seemed no end to the versatility of the cow as these prolific beasts now began to contribute raw materials to the chemical manufactories and the explosives industry through the production of saltpetre from nitre beds?
+There seemed no end to the versatility of the cow as these prolific beasts contributed raw materials to the chemical manufactories and the explosives industry through the production of saltpetre from nitre beds?

 For sure, there were saltpetre connections to folk in our story ...
 William Edward Maude inherited the considerable Maude estates around Kendal in 1857, close to Lowwood and the gunpowder Wakefields who made the 'black powder' from saltpetre ... and Tommy Astles' daughter, Mary Adelaide, married John Edward Harrison's nephew, a local William Wakefield, supervisor of the Saltpetre Works ... but this local family were not gunpowder Wakefields?

 The Lowwood venture at Acton Bridge was relatively short lived.
 Cheap imported sources of saltpetre were always a threat to local production and the main supplies came from India.
 But it was the invention of dynamite and nitro-glycerine based smokeless propellants in 1887 that made the Acton Bridge production of saltpetre uneconomic.
 Alfred Nobel (1833-96), a founder of ICI in 1926, was a pioneer of this technology.
 Gunpowder had severe disadvantages.
 Black powder, as it was known, produced 55% solids as 'smoke' in addition to the gases powering the explosion.
-Smoke was not only a visual clue to gun location but it was also hydroscopic and corrosive and gummed up the works when fast reloading could be the difference between life & death ... and black powder was ruined by water, 'keeping your powder dry' was a perpetual problem on the battlefield.
+Smoke was not only a visual clue to gun location but it was also hydroscopic and corrosive and gummed up the works when fast reloading could be the difference between life & death ... and black powder was also ruined by water, 'keeping your powder dry' was a perpetual problem on the battlefield.